-At the meetings of the TBT Committee in March 2008 and thereafter, Japan, the EU and Republic of Korea has expressed concerns about the opacity of the system, the need to provide a sufficient time limit for acquiring certification preparatory period, negative effects on economic activities, and other matters.
+At the meetings of the TBT Committee in March 2008 and thereafter, Japan, the EU and Republic of Korea has expressed concerns about the lack of transparency of the system, the need to provide a sufficient time for acquiring certification, negative effects on economic activities, and other matters.
 On recent occasions, Japan requested improvements in the above-mentioned issues of calculations for the marking fee at the TBT Committee.
 Japan will continue to request improvements in these regulations in cooperation with other countries that have similar concerns.
-Additionally as for the frequency of conformity of production tests, a notice regarding a significant increase in the frequency of tests was issued in March 2015.
+Additionally as for the frequency of production management tests, a notice regarding a significant increase in the frequency of tests was issued in March 2015.
 Subsequently, comments from the business community were submitted to the BIS, and Japan continuously requested improvements at meetings of the TBT Committee.
-As a result, a new notice was issued in July 2016 and the initially scheduled increase in the frequency of tests was reduced to approximately one-sixth.
+As a result, a new notice was issued in July 2016 and the initially planned increase in the frequency of tests was reduced to approximately one-sixth.